ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

 3. What's a function ?
 4. Best Practices for programming in R
 - Program of Week 1 - [Week-1 exercices](./02_IOC_R_week_01.md)
-    1. Exercices with RStudio and R scripting
+    1. Exercises with RStudio and R scripting
     2. MCQ

 ### Week 2 - **to be scheduled**